KDE/digikam-doc/asset_management/data_protection.rst

     digiKam Provide a Tool to Convert RAW to DNG during Download from Camera

 **XML** (Extensible Mark-up Language) or **RDF** (Resource Description Framework).
-XML is like HTML, but where HTML is mostly concerned with the presentation of data, XML is concerned with the "representation" of data.
+XML is like HTML, but where HTML is mostly concerned with the presentation of data, XML is concerned with the *representation* of data.
 On top of that, XML is non-proprietary, operating-system-independent, fairly simple to interpret, text-based and cheap.
 RDF is the WC3's solution to integrate a variety of different applications such as library catalogs, world-wide directories, news feeds, software, as well as collections of music, images, and events using XML as an interchange syntax.
 Together the specifications provide a method that uses a lightweight ontology based on the Dublin Core which also supports the "Semantic Web" (easy exchange of knowledge on the Web).

 IPTC Goes XMP
 ~~~~~~~~~~~~~

 That's probably one of the reasons why, around 2001, that Adobe introduced its XML based XMP technology to replace the "Image resource block" technology of the nineties.
-XMP stands for "Extensible Metadata Platform", a mixture of XML and RDF.
+XMP stands for **Extensible Metadata Platform**, a mixture of XML and RDF.
 It is a labeling technology that lets users embed data about a file in the file itself, the file info is saved using the extension".xmp" (signifying the use of XML/RDF).

-**XMP**.
-As much as ODF will be readable forever (since its containing text is written in clear text), XMP will preserve your metadata in a clearly understandable format XML.
+`XMP <https://en.wikipedia.org/wiki/Extensible_Metadata_Platform>`_: As much as ODF will be readable forever (since its containing text is written in clear text), XMP will preserve your metadata in a clearly understandable format XML.
 No danger here of not being able to read it later.
 It can be embedded into the image files or as a separate accompanying file (sidecar concept).
 XMP can be used in PDF, JPEG, JPEG2000, GIF, PNG, HTML, TIFF, Adobe Illustrator, PSD, PostScript, Encapsulated PostScript, and video files.
 In a typical edited JPEG file, XMP information is typically included alongside Exif and IPTC data.

 .. figure:: images/dam_xmp_viewer.webp
     :alt: